cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/onboarding/github_setup_instructions.md

 ---

 # GitHub Setup
 GitHub hosts our project repositories (repos).
-Developers will need access to the project repositories in order to contribute to the project.
+Practitioners will need access to the project repositories in order to contribute to the project.
 In addition, we utilize many other features of GitHub and an account will be necessary to access those as well.

 ### 1. Create GitHub Account